 A gruesome chorus of daughter Mia and comatose Alice look on.
 One of the essential roles in this play is that of Izzy, a devil-may-care Coward monster, who orchestrates the school dorm initiation.
 One hopes she will end up like Martha, but one sees in Georgina Leonidas’ delightful performance that she has too much spit and gumption to crumble.
 It is Henry, kicked during a life down as victim to Izzy the succubus, who must fill that role.

 The play is cold and cruel.
 It is a minor blemish that director Tara Robinson occasionally leans on one-liners for an easy laugh when the play should make us laugh in spite of the fact that life for these characters is, as Waugh said, “a blow expected, repeated, falling on a bruise…only a dull, sickening sensation”.
 Those lines are punctuation in the misery, so should not be over-emphasised.
 The play is intensely climactic; what one remembers is the imagination of all those sick and wasted years – that face at infancy, at birth, that face at the beginning of romance.

-That Face is on at the Landor Theatre until 1st December 2013, for further information or to book visit here.
+That Face is at the Landor Theatre until 1st December 2013.
+For further information or to book visit the theatre’s website here.